 How To Write Your Medical School Resume

-Creating a resume that will be reviewed by the admission committee might be as daunting as writing the medical school application.
+Creating a resume that the admission committee will review might be as daunting as writing the medical school application.
 However, you can make this easier by viewing the medical school resume as an argument highlighting all your achievements.

 When writing the resume, sort your academic achievements, work experience, and extracurriculars by order of relevance – never by order of chronology.
 You should include your skills at the bottom of the resume, and this includes skills such as multi-lingual abilities, the ability to handle laboratory equipment, etc.

-When sculpting your medical school resume, the majority of the pre-med students struggle with cutting the fluff.
+When sculpting your medical school resume, most pre-med students struggle with cutting the fluff.
 Less is more.
-The medical school interview is meant to offer you an opportunity to expand on your experiences, which are already in your application and the resume.
+The medical school interview is meant to allow you to expand on your experiences, which are already in your application and resume.

 The questions posed by the admission panel are designed to challenge you to explain yourself beyond the words used in the resume.
 For this reason, you do not want your medical school resume to be too long.
 A maximum of about four bullet points for every experience with a single sentence of information describing the achievement or activity is enough.